What is DNIS for Business Telephone Systems?

 - Assign Numbers to Specific Products For companies with large divides in the products or services they provide, dividing the inbound traffic to the appropriate parties is another useful way to leverage DNIS numbers.
 Because product specialists are, well, specialized in their particular area of expertise, they need to be used as effectively and efficiently as possible.
 And having them only fielding calls pertinent to their area of expertise is far more effective than having them transfer out calls to other team members.

-These are obviously just a few of the virtually endless variety of ways a company can use DNIS for their operations.
+Keeping the DNIS meaning at top of mind, the examples shown in this blog are only a few of the variety of ways a company can use DNIS for their operations.
 How would you use them for you company that we haven’t listed here?
 Make sure to let us know on Twitter and Facebook, or better yet, you can even sign up for a free consultation on all of the possible ways that a unified communications system can benefit your business today!